 Most of our boarders in the Lower Sixth live in Islip House.
 This is our brand new boarding house which provides a modern, welcoming and comfortable place for our students to live in – literally across the road from 333, our Sixth Form teaching site.
-Our other main boarding house is Hayfield House; this is just a few minutes away from the 333.
-Students at Islip House live in twin rooms with en-suite facilities.
-Students at Hayfield House have single rooms but shared bathroom facilities.
-Most of our boarding students are full boarders but there are a limited number of places for weekly boarding available.
+Our other main boarding house is St. Aldates located in the city centre.

 Our boarding houses are both co-educational and the boys and girls share a communal area where they can relax, study and enjoy each other’s company.
 In the social area they can play board games, watch movies, form study groups and relax.